 wearing his ring.

 Ding Ding!
 Pump My Ride - Ding Ding!
-The
+The sound your

-and call.
+call.
 Those gas guzzlers could get mighty thirsty for regular.

 Itsy Bitsy Teenie Weenies - No intentions of stringing you along, the yellow polka dotted tag line given to the

 change in sexual attitudes and behavior during the Sixties was the beach blanket phrase: “sexual revolution” –